Get,

 Dr. Rajeev Singh, BAMS

-• The seeds of Bael might helpful to destroy the parasite that causes malaria.
+• The seeds of Bael might be helpful in destroying the parasite that causes malaria.
 Thus, it may act as a potent anti-malarial agent.2

 • It was seen that Bael might even reduce the thyroid hormone levels.
 Therefore, it may be helpful for conditions with elevated thyroid levels like hypothyroidism.2

-• Bael, along with other herbal constituents, in a compound Ayurvedic preparation might have potential to help with stomach irritability in irritable bowel syndrome.2
+• Bael, along with other herbal constituents, in a compound Ayurvedic preparation, might have the potential to help with stomach irritability in irritable bowel syndrome.2

-• Bael might have a positive effect on the body by virtue of its potential antioxidant property.
-This property might be exhibited due to the presence of bioactive compounds like tannins, flavonoids etc. They might neutralise free radicals present in the body and may help reduce oxidative stress, which is the main causative factor for many diseases.2
+• Bael might have a positive effect on the body by virtue of its potential antioxidant properties.
+This property might be exhibited due to the presence of bioactive compounds like tannins, flavonoids, etc. They might neutralize free radicals present in the body and may help reduce oxidative stress, which is the main causative factor for many diseases.2

 • Bael might also possess potential radioprotective properties.
 It might help the normal cells of the body against the harmful effects of exposure to radiation.2 As radiation leads to the production of free radicals in the body, the antioxidant activity of Bael might help the body by acting as a scavenger for these free radicals produced.2

-Though there are studies that show the potential useof bael in various conditions, but these are insufficient and there is a need of further studies to establish the true extent of benefits of baelon human health.
+Though there are studies that show the potential use of bael in various conditions, these are insufficient and there is a need for further studies to establish the true extent of benefits of baelon human health.

 Based on the recommendations from nutrition scientists, it is advised to include a minimum of 115 grams of bael fruit in your daily diet for a balanced nutrition.
 This fruit is rich in essential nutrients that can support optimal growth and development of the human body.
 By providing the necessary nutrients, bael fruit can promote overall health and well-being.